ubergonmx/ad-watcher-bot/README.md

 # Ad Watcher Bot

-This bot automates watching video ads from a website, and sends a screenshot proof to a WhatsApp group.
+This bot automates watching video ads and withdrawals from a website, and sends a screenshot proof to a WhatsApp group.

 ## Features

+- Handles video ad watching with progress monitoring
+- Browser automation or API-based task completion
-- Automated login and task completion.
+- Automatic balance checking and withdrawal processing
-- Takes screenshots of completed tasks.
-- Sends screenshots to a WhatsApp group.
+- Sends task completion screenshot to WhatsApp group
-- Cross-platform support (macOS, Windows, Linux).
-- Automated setup script.
-- macOS permission checker.
+- Works on macOS, not test yet on Windows and Linux

 ## Getting Started